dusk-network/dips/README.md

 The Dusk Improvement Proposal (DIP) process is designed to provide a transparent and structured approach to proposing improvements within the Dusk protocol.
 Each DIP follows a clear path from inception to finalization:

 1. **Idea:** The process begins with an initial concept or idea.
-The writeup is unstructured, and the idea is introduced as a proposal with a title that goes as `Proposal: `.
+The write-up is unstructured, and the idea is introduced as a proposal with a title that goes as `Proposal: [Title]`.
 There is no DIP number assigned yet.
 2. **Draft:** Once the idea has been sufficiently fleshed out, a formal draft is created to detail the proposal.
 A DIP number is assigned, a structure is created, and the draft undergoes review and feedback.
 3. **Feedback:** The DIP offers a first deliverable in a prototypical form (a technical implementation, a paper, etc).
-Feedback is collected in order to improve on the DIP.
+Feedback is collected in order to improve  the DIP.
 4. **Staging:** After the review, the proposal enters the `Staging` phase, indicating it is nearing completion and providing a final chance for feedback.
-If the DIP relates to technical implementation, the latter is staging on `Nocturne`.
+If the DIP relates to technical implementation, it is staged on our testnet, `Nocturne`.
-5. **Active:** If the DIP receives consensus, it is marked as Active and its deliverables make into the production environment (Mainnet for code, `docs.dusk.network` for documentation, etc).
+5. **Active:** If the DIP receives consensus, it is marked as Active and its deliverables are incorporated into the production environment (Mainnet for code, `docs.dusk.network` for documentation, etc).

 Additionally, proposals can be transitioned to a **Stagnant** state if they are not actively being developed.
 A proposal might also become **Dead** either by the author(s) or if it stays in `Stagnant` status for more than 6 months.